pagkly/Zed/Investopedia3/What Are Unallocated Loss Adjustment Expenses (ULAE).md

 What Are Unallocated Loss Adjustment Expenses (ULAE)?
 ## What Are Unallocated Loss Adjustment Expenses (ULAE)?

 Unallocated loss adjustment expenses (ULAE) are costs incurred by an insurance company that cannot be attributed to the processing of a specific claim.
-They are among the expenses for which an insurer has to set aside reserve funds, in addition to [allocated loss adjustment expenses](https://www.investopedia.com/terms/a/allocated-loss-adjustment-expenses-alae.asp) and [contingent commissions](https://www.investopedia.com/terms/c/contingent-commission.asp).
+They are among the expenses for which an insurer has to set aside reserve funds, in addition to [[allocated loss adjustment expenses]](https://www.investopedia.com/terms/a/allocated-loss-adjustment-expenses-alae.asp) and [[contingent commissions]](https://www.investopedia.com/terms/c/contingent-commission.asp).

 ### Key Takeaways